| Win32::Console::ANSI - Perl extension to emulate ANSI console on Win32 system. |

 fails, the return value is zero and the extended error message is in

-can be one of the following constants:
+The parameter $state can be one of the following constants:

 Example: